jesuscuevas/csus_website/_posts/2021-02-12-custom-programs-in-shell-pipelines.md

 3
 ```

-Call your file `seq.jl` and verify it behaves as follows (for any integer, not just 4):
+Call your file `seq.jl` and verify it behaves as follows (for any positive integer, not just 4):

 ```bash
 $ julia seq.jl 4